Alibaba-NLP/EcomGPT/README.md

 - Open Source Weight of EcomGPT

 ## Citation

+If you found this work useful, consider giving this repository a star and citing our paper as followed:

 ```bigquery
 @article{li2023ecomgpt,
   title={EcomGPT: Instruction-tuning Large Language Models with Chain-of-Task Tasks for E-commerce},